Nursing

 NUR 812.
 Practicum IV: Pediatric Acute Care Nurse Practitioner.
 2 credits.
 SU

-NUR 812 is the fourth preceptor-supervised practicum course for Pediatric Dual Track Nurse Practitioner students.
-The course allows students to begin the development of the Pediatric Acute Care Nurse Practitioner role by providing health care services to pediatric patients & their families in the acute care setting.
-The emphasis of the course is on further developing clinical assessment and diagnostic reasoning skills and on diagnosing and treating common pediatric illnesses seen in the acute care setting.
-This practicum requires 150 direct clinical hours.
+NUR 812 is the fourth preceptor-supervised practicum course for advanced practice nursing students.
+The course allows students to further their role in providing health care to pediatric patients and their families in the acute care setting.
+The emphasis is on further developing clinical assessment and diagnostic reasoning skills in the management of common pediatric illnesses seen in the acute care setting.
+This practicum course requires 150 direct clinical hours.
 P: NUR 740; CO: NUR 810, NUR 899.

 NUR 814.
 Care of the Critically Ill Child.
 3 credits.
 FA

-NUR 814 builds on previous coursework by strengthening the foundation for advanced clinical management of acutely ill children.
-The focus of this course is on the application of the care management process to selected high acuity pediatric conditions in the critical care setting.
-Selected issues related to high acuity disorders and the management of compromised respiratory, neurological, and cardiovascular are discussed.
-Students are prepared for triage and assessment of the deteriorating patient in the critical care setting and initial stabilization of that patient.
-This includes pharmacologic management, basic ventilator management, and other therapeutic interventions.
-An understanding of human physiology, the pathophysiology of disease states and the scientific rationale for management strategies are emphasized.
+NUR 814 builds on previous coursework by further strengthening the foundation for advanced clinical management of acutely ill children.
+This course focuses on applying the care management process to selected high acuity pediatric conditions in the critical care setting.
+Selected issues related to high acuity pediatric conditions in the critical care setting.
+Key issues related to high-acuity disorders, including the management of compromised respiratory, neurological, and cardiovascular systems, are explored.
+Students are prepared for triage, assessment and stabilization of deteriorating patients in the critical care environment, with an emphasis on pharmacologic management, basic ventilator management, and other therapeutic interventions.
+The course emphasizes a deep understanding of human physiology, the pathophysiology of disease states, and the scientific rationale behind management strategies.
 P: NUR 810; CO: NUR 816.

 NUR 816.
 Practicum V: Pediatric Acute Care Nurse Practitioner II.
 3 credits.
 FA

-NUR 816 is the fifth preceptor-supervised practicum course for Pediatric Dual track Nurse Practitioner Students.
-This course allows students to continue the development of the Pediatric Acute Care Nurse Practitioner role by providing health care services to pediatric patients and their families in acute and critical care settings.
-The emphasis of the course is on further developing clinical assessment, diagnostic reasoning skills, and on diagnosing and treating common and more complicated acute care pediatric patients with increased acuities.
-This practicum requires 225 direct clinical hours.
+NUR 816 is the fifth preceptor-supervised practicum course for advanced practice nursing students, focusing on the continued development of the pediatric acute care nurse practitioner role in treating pediatric patients and their families in acute and critical care settings.
+This course emphasizes advanced clinical assessment, diagnostic reasoning, and evidence-based management of common and more complex pediatric conditions with increasing acuity.
+This practicum course requires 225 direct clinical hours.
 P: NUR 812; CO: NUR 814, NUR 899.

 NUR 855.
 DNP Practicum III.
 2 credits.
 SP